sambhavmahajan/CUGradeCalc/README.md

 # Grade Calculator

 This Java program calculates grades for students based on a specified grading system.
-It follows the grading criteria provided by Chandigarh University, as outlined in the requirements.
+It tries to estimate how their grading system works.

 ## How to Use